kawasaki/linux-block/Documentation/block/ublk.rst

 Data plane
 ----------

-ublk server needs to create per-queue IO pthread & io_uring for handling IO commands via io_uring passthrough.
-The per-queue IO pthread focuses on IO handling and shouldn't handle any control & management tasks.
+The ublk server should create dedicated threads for handling I/O. Each thread should have its own io_uring through which it is notified of new I/O, and through which it can complete I/O. These dedicated threads should focus on IO handling and shouldn't handle any control & management tasks.

 The's IO is assigned by a unique tag, which is 1:1 mapping with IO request of ``/dev/ublkb*``.